Overview of Programs

 Our academic coaches conduct a variety of free workshops throughout the semester for students interested in improving their academic performance.
 These workshops consist of 50 to 75-minute sessions over two or three week periods, and cover a variety of topics, including motivation and goal-setting, organization and time management, and overcoming failure, as well as general reading, studying, note-taking and test-taking strategies.
 See individual workshop offerings and register.

 Want your class or organization to find out more about the services we offer in the Academic Success Center?
 We can give short presentations about services offered or tailor more interactive workshops that focus on particular skills that could improve students' academic performance.
 Request a presentation or find out more about the kind of presentations we can do.

 For colleges, departments and offices across campus, we offer training for peer mentors, tutors, and other academic support services.
 Our trainings are conducted by professional staff members with years of teaching and academic support experience.
 We can customize trainings to the needs of your department or organization.
 Request a training or find out more about the kind of training we can do.

 StudyHub is an online, searchable database of on-campus academic resources created and maintained by the Academic Success Center.
 Think of it as a one-stop shop for finding all types of academic support by subject area, type of support, or location.
 Visit StudyHub and see for yourself.

-Students who have experienced academic difficulty may be referred to the Academic Success Center to complete a comprehensive certificate program.
-Programs usually entail completion of one of our courses or workshop series or a combination of academic coaching, workshop participation, and participation in other campus support programs.
+Students who have experienced academic difficulty may be referred to the Academic Success Center to earn a Success Certificate.
+Earning a certificate entails completion of one of our courses or workshop series or a combination of academic coaching, workshop participation, and participation in other campus support programs.
 Students who need a certificate must register for the Fresh Start Orientation held during the first few weeks of each semester.